stacks-network/gaia/CONTRIBUTING.md

 PRs on Gaia should be reviewed by at least (2) maintainers.

 Most PRs should be based on the `develop` branch, unless it is a hotfix, in which case it should be based on the `master` branch.
+We prefer that you do not do any squashing on your commits (we like to see the whole history of edits).
 Maintainers will handle version bumps and updating the `CHANGELOG.md` file.

 # Reviewing PRs